telerik/winforms-docs/scheduler/views/month-view.md

 {{endregion}}

+>caption Figure 5: Appointments Scrolling
 ![scheduler-views-month-view 005](images/scheduler-views-month-view005.png)

-## Modifying the size of rows and columns in MonthView
+## Modifying The Size Of Rows And Columns In MonthView

 The __SchedulerMonthViewElement__ allows you to specify different size for the different columns.
 To manipulate the size of the columns, you can use the __SetColumnWidth__, __GetColumnWidth__, __SetRowHeight__, __GetRowHeight__ methods.
 The values passed to the SetColumnWidth and SetRowHeight methods are proportional and the actual width of the columns is calculated based on them.
 By default all columns have a value of 1 and therefore if you set a value of 2 to any column, it will stay twice as bigger compared to the others.

+#### Setting Row Height

 {{source=..\SamplesCS\Scheduler\Views\MonthView.cs region=columnRowResize}}
 {{source=..\SamplesVB\Scheduler\Views\MonthView.vb region=columnRowResize}}